la-ferreira-bianca/OrganiizeMe-Backend/README.md

-# OrganiizeMe-Backend
+# OrganiizeMe-API
-A backend for OrganiizeMe App
+A CRUD API for Organiziime